Trung0246/Shmup/README.md

 ## Changelog:
 * Added some new math tools
-* Support both custom generator and plain generator
-* Added performance calculator
+* Removed some features and planed to add it as plugins